WeebDataHoarder/PhytonUtils/doc/ENCRYPTION.md

 ### Data Mangle Key
 This key is randomly generated via various methods.
 It is 512 bytes long, and includes the CRC of the original data being encrypted (before compression) twice.

+The device generated Mangle key has an effective key size of 32-bit or lower, due to the usage of a BorlandC LCG as entropy source, seeded with an on-device counter.
+Additionally, some devices can be caused to fault into a static counter, generating the same key always.

 Structure is as follows:
 ```